 The different displays show you information related to the car and your driving.
 You can also control many of the car's functions by interacting with the displays.

+'''

 Locations of the displays

-1) Driver display

-2) Centre display
+'''

+- 1 Driver display Head-up display 2 - Centre display 3

 3.1.1.
 Centre display

 Interact with the centre display to control and view information about many of the car's features and functions.